sonic-net/SONiC/doc/BGP/BGP-supress-fib-pending.md

 A new class *RouteFeedbackChannel* in fpmsyncd is introduced to manage orchagent responses and send the corresponding FPM message to zebra.

 Zebra requires to send RTM_NEWROUTE back with RTM_F_OFFLOAD flag set once route is programmed in HW.
+FpmSyncd create an RTM_NEWROUTE message based off VRF, prefix and nexthops that where actually installed which are part of publish notification.

 <!-- omit in toc -->
 ##### Figure 5.
 FPMsyncd flow